SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Jill on a windy day at the Golden Gate Bridge

 Enjoy live bands all day or weekend long at these top 20 Bay Area and San Francisco music festivals.
-SF has an amazingly rich live music scene, which is enhanced by these annual events that offer a little something for everyone.

-You'll find some in the streets, others in Golden Gate Park, and others spread across local venues.
+You'll find some in the streets, others in Golden Gate Park, and others spread across local venues

-Live music festival in SF
+Live music festival in SFThe local crowd enjoying a live music festival in SF

 1. Noise Pop

-Noise Pop began in 1993 with just five bands on one night at what is now The Independent.
-The event has since grown to be one of the San Francisco music festivals that features several days of entertainment.
 Noise Pop is a can't-miss celebration of indie culture that offers a variety of musical styles from jazz to electronic.

 In addition to the more than 160 bands featured at over 25 venues around the city, this event offers art shows, film scores, happy hours, talks, and more.